ledinhthachquang/HumanResoucreswithJava/README.md

 - Adapter
 - ListView
 #### Difficulties encountered
-- not familiar with adapter
+- Not familiar with adapter
-- encountered a bug with the 'Add' button, when adding male gender but the icon still shows female gender
+- Encountered a bug with the 'Add' button, when adding male gender but the icon still shows female gender

 the code encountered a bug
 ```